tuunanet/todo-app-challenge/README.md

 ## Where to find the screen recording?

-I will share a Google drive by email for the final submission.
+I will share a Google drive link by email for the final submission.

 ## Overview